Emani Bailey

-Emani Bailey (born November 28, 2001) is an American professional football running back.
+Emani Bailey (born November 28, 2001) is an American professional football running back and return specialist for the BC Lions of the Canadian Football League (CFL).
 He played college football for the Louisiana Ragin' Cajuns and TCU Horned Frogs.

 Early life

 Bailey attended Billy Ryan High School in Denton, Texas.
 During his career, he rushed for 4,026 yards and 51 touchdowns.
 He committed to the University of Louisiana to play college football.

 College career

 As a true freshman at Louisiana in 2020, he rushed for 60 yards on 10 carries over five games.
 As a sophomore in 2021, he played in 11 games and had 102 carries for 642 yards and eight touchdowns.
 After the season, he entered the transfer portal, and transferred to Texas Christian University (TCU).
 In his first year at TCU, he was the third running back behind Kendre Miller and Emari Demercado and had 31 carries for 250 yards and two touchdowns over 14 games.
 Bailey took over as TCU's starting running back in 2023.